 Mary did not permit the cold-hearted critics and skeptics to distract her from her adoration.
 She was not there for them.
 She was there for Him.
 Nothing could distract her from her single purpose.
 She was laser-focused on her King.
 She was so enamored by His grace and glory, so filled with the Light of the World that all the puny critics faded into nothingness.

-When the critics express their outrage over her extravagant adoration, Messiah silences their babbling, "She has done a beautiful thing to me."
-(Mark 14:6) Why is Jesus saying this?
+When the critics express their outrage over her extravagant adoration, Messiah silences their babbling, "She has done a beautiful thing to me" (Mark 14:6).
+Why is Jesus saying this?
 Because He recognizes in Mary's extravagance a reflection of his own raging love.
 Jesus is not stingy.
 He is not tight-fisted or penny-pinching.
 He lives to give unto others.
 "For God so loved the world He gave…" (John 3:16).

 When the people were hungry, He gave bread and fish.
 He gave the disciples power to heal and cast out demons.
 He gave 5 talents to one, 2 talents to another… He gave sight to the blind.
 He gave health to the lepers.
-He gave the prodigal son half of his possessions.
+He gave the prodigal son part of his possessions.
 He gave.
 He gave.
 And He gave.
 He gave richly to those who deserved nothing.

 Consider the tokens of His generosity.
 He took the plain fields and painted them with colorful flowers.
 Then He delicately scented them for measure.
 He did not just create food.
 He fashioned a variety of delicious fruits and vegetables, grains, and spices to make eating a joy.
 He did not just give us ears to hear words.
 He made our ears to hear melody--the song of the bird.
 He went out of his way to garnish our earthly home with beauty.
 He gave us the foam-capped waves that crash on the white, sandy beaches.
 He gave us green hills and snow-capped peaks.
-He gave us blue lakes and crystal clear mountain streams.
+He gave us blue lakes and crystal-clear mountain streams.
 He gave us the shining moon and the diamond-studded night sky.